takushib/MyEventBoard-Dev/README.md

 - File upload at registration (not only after registration)
 - Reset and undo feature for event editing
 - Editing the event capacity

+# Low Priority
 - Time conflict checks (for event registration.
 Maybe for event creation)
 - Log out button (ONID)
+- Feedback for while waiting on a running task in the UI (e.g. the loading spinner before confirmation to show that the action is being worked on)
+- Homepage calendar view for schedule (possibly?)
+- Ability to export schedule (reservations) to different calendar application (google calendar).

 ## Contact Information